SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/native-payments.md

 in different ways depending on the choice of payment method by the user.
 You can achieve this by simply presenting available payment methods to the user in your UI and saving the picked method to a local cache.
-When the SDK callback `availableInstrumentsFetched()` is called, you match the available instruments to the saved cache and makes a payment attempt on that instrument without right away.
+When the SDK callback `paymentSessionFetched()` is called, you match the available instruments to the saved cache and make a payment attempt on that instrument, without any user interaction.

 You can combine this with [One-Click Payment tokens][one-click-payments] for credit card where you can fetch the users saved payment tokens before creating